 Assistant and Instructor

 Spanish and Arts Entrepreneurship.
-After graduation, she hopes to earn her Master of Fine Arts degree and pursue a career as an artist.
+She hopes to earn her Master of Fine Arts degree and pursue a career as an artist.
 Aside from spending time in the art studio, Lindsey loves to travel, read, and spend time outside.
 She is excited to be teaching and sharing her love of art through the Center for Arts and Crafts at Penn State!

-Erica Parsons is a 2011 graduate of Penn State with a Bachelor of Science degree in Art Education.
+Erica Parsons is a graduate of Penn State with a Bachelor of Science degree in Art Education.
 She has recently begun substitute teaching within the local district and her main artistic interest is in drawing and painting.
 She plans to go to graduate school to pursue a Master of Fine Arts degree in the near future.
-In her free time, she enjoys camping, reading, and watching Steelers football with friends and family.
+In her free time, she enjoys camping, reading, and watching Steeler football with friends and family.

 Seth Young graduated from Edinboro University with a Bachelors in Applied Media Arts.
-He attended The Governor’s School for Arts in 2007 and studied four years of animation in college.
+He attended The Governor’s School for arts in 2007 and studied four years of animation in college.
 He has always had a lifelong passion for comics and loves to study the different styles and techniques used in them.
-In his spare time, Seth is working on a comic with a collaborator in Philadelphia as well as participating in upcoming conventions.
+In his spare time, Seth is working on a comic with a collaborator in Philadelphia, as well as participating in upcoming conventions.